Generic Name: abciximab (ab-SIX-i-mab)

 Use abciximab as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Abciximab is usually administered as an injection at your doctor's office, hospital, or clinic.
-If you are using abciximab at home, carefully follow the injection procedures taught to you by your health care provider.
+Ask your doctor any questions that you may have about abciximab.

 - If you miss a dose of abciximab, contact your doctor right away.